OT-Net: A Reusable Neural Optimal Transport Solver: Introduction

-To address the above issue, Gu and Lei et al. \cite{An2020AEOT,lei2019geometric,gu2016minkowski} propose a novel algorithm of solving OT based on convex geometry and variational principles.
+Other researchers~\cite{An2020AEOT,lei2019geometric,gu2016minkowski} attempt to provide OT-solving algorithms from a convex geometric perspective.
 When the cost function is quadratic, Brenier theorem \cite{Brenier1991} indicates that the OT map is given via the gradient of a piece-wise convex function which is called Brenier's potential.
-As~\cite{An2020AEOT,lei2019geometric,gu2016minkowski} remark, Brenier's potential is obtained by optimizing a convex energy, its solution is globally optimal and unique.
+As~\cite{An2020AEOT,lei2019geometric,gu2016minkowski} remark, Brenier's potential is obtained by optimizing a convex energy, its solution is globally optimal.
 This means that the OT map has the same characteristics.
-Whereas, when the number of target domain features changes, it has to re-optimize the convex energy equation to compute OT maps, resulting in low reusability.
-Consequently, this paper presents a novel neural network-based method to work out the problem.
+Whereas, when the number of target domain data changes, AE-OT~\cite{An2020AEOT} has to re-optimize the convex energy equation to compute the OT map, resulting in low reusability.
+Imagine that we need to generate a specific facial image that has not been seen during the training process, perform interpolation or other editing on it, or generate animated characters that do not exist in the training dataset.
+At this point, we definitely don't want to resolve the OT map on the entire dataset.
+Our preferred approach is to directly add these new data to the calculation of the OT map.

+Consequently, this paper presents a novel neural network-based method to work out the above problem.
 Note that our algorithm is different from other neural network-based methods \cite{seguy2018,Daniels2021,Rout2021}.
-While our algorithm learns Brenier's potential via a single neural network, and the OT map is obtained by computing its gradient which can easily represent discontinuous mappings, this can effectively eliminate mode collapse in the generated models.
-In addition, the solution exists and is unique with an upper bound on the error.

-As afore-mentioned, our algorithm is described as follows: first, computing the height vector through neural-network to obtain Brenier's potential, and then the OT map is obtained by computing its gradient, which endows our algorithm with the ability to represent discontinuous maps.
-Second, when new target samples are added, the OT map can be calculated straightforwardly via the learned height representation without retraining or optimization, which greatly reduces the time cost of repeated calculations and improves its reusability.
+While our algorithm learns Brenier's potential via a single neural network, and the OT map is obtained by computing its gradient which endows our algorithm with the ability to represent discontinuous maps, this can effectively eliminate mode collapse during the generation process.
+Moreover, compared to AE-OT~\cite{An2020AEOT}, our method has higher reusability.
+When new target samples are added, AE-OT needs to optimize and solve the OT problem from scratch, but the proposed algorithm can calculate the OT map straightforwardly via the learned height representation without retraining or re-optimization.